-Through this macroeconomic example, we were able to demonstrate the efficacy of DSS, in terms of forecast ability and interpretability, on a real, topical macroeconomic dataset.
-With DSS, we were able to significantly outperform standard methods and successfully recover interesting signals.
-MCMC benefits from the added uncertainty statements as well as full posterior/predictive distributions, leading to potentially better informed forecasts/decisions.
+Through this macroeconomic example, we were able to demonstrate the efficacy of DSS, in terms of forecast ability and interpretability, on a real macroeconomic dataset.
+With DSS, we were able to successfully recover interesting signals and reproduce findings discovered by other authors.
+Dynamic SSVS benefits from available uncertainty statements and full posterior/predictive distributions, which can lead to potentially better informed forecasts/decisions.